dearopen/django-easy-scraper/README.md

         # Like above way you can add as much fields/keys as you want
     }

-class ScrapeAmazonxSite(scraper.Scraper):
+class ScrapeExampleTwo(scraper.Scraper):
     regex_fields = {
         'price': "Write Your Regex pattern for price here", 'title': "Write your regex pattern for title here",
         # Like above way you can add as much fields/keys as you want
     }

-class ScrapeNewYorkTimeNoExist(scraper.Scraper):
+class ScrapeExampleThree(scraper.Scraper):
     regex_fields = {
         'price': "Write Your Regex pattern for price here", 'title': "Write your regex pattern for title here",
         # Like above way you can add as much fields/keys as you want
     }

-class ScrapeWalmaaartDotCom(scraper.Scraper):
-    regex_fields = {
-        'price': "Write Your Regex pattern for price here", 'title': "Write your regex pattern for title here",
-        # Like above way you can add as much fields/keys as you want
-    }

 ```

 You have written regular expression for you all the site you are gonna scrape,

-Now it's time use your `Switch` class that will route your script/class based on the site you are gonna scrape?
-It's complex?
-No !!
+Now it's time use our `Switch` class that will route your script/class based on the site you are gonna scrape?
+Cool, right ? !!

-Here where the magic begins:
+It's where the magic really begins:

-Just place all your class in the dict.
+Just place all your class in the dictionary `switcher`.

 > Important Note: